-I'd contemplated mountain biking on the lower slopes of 7,352-foot Mount Orohena, highest mountain on Tahiti, and in the Society Islands, but after a closer inspection changed my mind.
-Instead, I joined a half-day cultural and waterfall truck tour guided by Teiva, (he uses just one name) a 12th-generation Tahitian who arrived in festival gear (boar's tusk necklace, green pareo, pony tail and a huge smile).
+I'd contemplated mountain biking on the lower slopes of 7,352-foot Mount Orohena, the highest mountain on Tahiti, and in the Society Islands, but after a closer inspection changed my mind.
+Instead, I joined a half-day cultural and waterfall truck tour guided by Teiva, a 12th-generation Tahitian (he uses just one name) who arrived in festival gear (boar's tusk necklace, green pareo, ponytail and a huge smile).

 Teiva's family once owned the valley that was now parkland.
 But having played there as a child, he knew every creek and gully, bush and flower, he told us.
 Leaving sea level and a lush, flowery forest behind, we drove uphill on a narrow winding road, heading for the top of the valley.
 Here we stopped to identify an entirely different set of plants, those typically found above 5,000 feet.
-Then suddenly the forest parted to reveal rows of waterfalls pouring down each narrow gulley.
+Then suddenly the forest parted to reveal rows of waterfalls pouring down each parrow willy.